Delimitation of Electoral Districts or Constituencies

 - Local Government (Municipal) Elections: Not less than two years nor more than three years after the last report was submitted.

 - Tobago House of Assembly (THA) Elections: Not less than two years nor more than four years after the last report was submitted.
+In the year 2021, for the purposes of the creation of fifteen electoral districts, within ninety days of the Proclamation of the Tobago House of Assembly (Amemdment) Bill, 2021.

 Parliamentary Electoral Districts